Azure/acr/docs/custom-domain/README.md

 2. [Add](https://docs.microsoft.com/azure/key-vault/certificate-scenarios) your certificates to the key vault.
 3. Add an access policy to the key vault that grants your registry's identity access to `get` secret:\
    `az keyvault set-policy --name <your-kv-name> --secret-permissions get --spn <registry-system-or-user-mi-principal-id>`
-   - The output of the command to enable preview features on the registry will contain the principal ids of the assiged identities.
+   - The output of the command to enable managed identities on the registry will contain the principal ids of the assiged identities.
    - Alternatively, you may obtain the principal ids using `az cli`:
      - For system assigned managed identity:
-       - `az acr show -n myrRegistry --query identity.principalId -o tsv`
+       - `az acr show -n myregistry --query identity.principalId -o tsv`
      - For user assigned managed identities, you may list them as follows and use the desired principal ID:
-       - `az acr show -n myRegistry --query identity.userAssignedIdentities`
+       - `az acr show -n myregistry --query identity.userAssignedIdentities`

 For greater isolation, we recommend that you put each certificate in its own key vault and set its access policy independently.
-The registry should always have access to the TLS certificates.
+The registry should always have access to the key vault secrets.

 ### Enhanced security with Virtual Networks
 Azure Key Vault allows you to [restrict access](https://docs.microsoft.com/azure/key-vault/key-vault-overview-vnet-service-endpoints) to specific virtual networks only.
 ACR custom domains are currently _not supported_ where key vault access is restricted, but this is work in progress and will be available with system managed identities only.